 Mike Powell, PhD

-Mike has more than 25 years of pharmaceutical development experience, and has focused on clinical-stage product companies, particularly in the oncology and neurology areas.
+Mike has more than 30 years of pharmaceutical development experience, and has focused on clinical-stage product companies, particularly in the oncology and neurology areas.
 He joined Sofinnova Ventures as a General Partner in 1997.
-Prior to becoming a venture capitalist, Mike worked on 20 clinical products and authored almost 100 papers and books, including an 1,000–page treatise on vaccine design.
-Mike was the initial investor in: Actelion (SWX: ATLN), InterMune (Nasdaq: ITMN), Anesiva (Nasdaq: ANSV), Orexigen Therapeutics (Nasdaq: OREX), Seattle Genetics (Nasdaq: SGEN), Threshold Pharmaceuticals (Nasdaq: THLD), and Trius Therapeutics (Nasdaq: TSRX), as well as several private companies such as: Checkmate Pharmaceuticals (Chairman), Dauntless Pharmaceuticals (Chairman), Chiasma (CHMA), and Intellikine (acquired by Millennium/Takeda).
-He most recently led Sofinnova's investments in Mirna Therapeutics (Chairman) and Labrys Biologics.
+Prior to becoming a venture capitalist, Mike worked on 20 clinical products and authored almost 100 papers and books, including a 1,000–page treatise on vaccine design.
+Mike was the initial investor in: Actelion (ATLN), InterMune (ITMN), Anesiva (ANSV), Orexigen Therapeutics (OREX), Seattle Genetics (SGEN), Threshold Pharmaceuticals (THLD), and Trius Therapeutics (TSRX), as well as several private companies such as: Checkmate Pharmaceuticals (Chairman), Dauntless Pharmaceuticals (Chairman), Chiasma (CHMA), and Intellikine (acquired by Millennium/Takeda).
+He most recently led Sofinnova\'s investments in Mirna Therapeutics (Chairman) and Labrys Biologics (acquired by Teva).

-Mike is currently Board President of AVAC (AIDS Vaccine Advocacy Coalition) in NYC, a past Advisor to the Bill and Melinda Gates Foundation, a past Strategic Advisor to One World Health, and a Founding Venture Advisory Board member of the IAVI (International AIDS Vaccine Initiative) Innovation Fund.
-He also serves on the University of Kansas board of IAMI (Institute for the Advancement of Medical Innovation).
+Mike was previously Board President of AVAC (AIDS Vaccine Advocacy Coalition) in NYC, a past Advisor to the Bill and Melinda Gates Foundation, a past Strategic Advisor to One World Health, and a Founding Venture Advisory Board member of the IAVI (International AIDS Vaccine Initiative) Innovation Fund.
+He also serves on the Washington University Board of Trustees.
 He flies too much, but he loves it.

 He received his PhD in Physical Chemistry from the University of Toronto in 1981, and completed his post-doctorate work in Bioorganic Chemistry at the University of California, where he was subsequently a faculty member (1981–84).